ervandew/vcs/README.rst

    SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-Vcs is a vim plugin which integrates with version control systems (currently mercurial and git) to provide commands to easily annotate files, view the log for a file, grep the logs, diff against older revisions, etc.
+Vcs is a vim plugin which integrates with version control systems (currently just git, but built to support others in the future) to provide commands to easily annotate files, view the log for a file, grep the logs, diff against older revisions, etc.

 See the vim help file for a full list of functionality.